!-- Google tag (gtag.js) -->

 #4.
 Embed or host the testimonial on your website or social media platforms.

 Embed codes and share links are generated automatically by Vocal Video and can be used on your product landing pages or dedicated testimonial pages to enhance conversion rates.
+You can display videos to website visitors in many appealing formats, such as a wall of love, carousel, grid, or slideshow.
+(And you don’t need to be a web design expert to do it!)

 Here’s more information about embedding Vocal Videos.